m1212e/easy-rpc-docs/src/routes/2🛠️ Getting started/2Working with easy-rpc/+page.md

 </Code>

-On the frontend, we obviously need to implement handlers for the offered endpoints.
+On the frontend, we need to implement handlers for the offered endpoints.

 <Code filename="/webapp/frontend/src/main.ts">